-My husband broke me out of that denial and it helped me see that I was in depression.
-It helped me step up, be stronger, and start doing the research.
-Even if it meant putting myself out there into the world of meeting other moms and babies and trying to make friends with strangers.
+My husband broke me out of that denial and it helped me see that I was lost and depressed.
+It helped me step up, become stronger, and start doing the research.
+Even if it meant putting myself out there into the world to meet other moms and babies and try to make friends with strangers.

 Beginning The Search

-I began an online search for activities for my son’s age since he was still a little too young for playgrounds.
+My first step was to begin an online search for activities within my son’s age since he was still a little too young for playgrounds.

-On Facebook, I asked people I knew and people I didn’t know for ideas on where to start.
-And on Google, I searched what activities to participate in with a ten month old.
+I asked around on Facebook for ideas on where to start.
+And searched Google for what activities to participate in with a ten month old.

-I was led to different things, like mommy and me gyms, library storytimes, and more paid mommy me classes.
+Results led to different things, such as mommy and me gyms, library storytimes, and more paid mommy me classes.
 With a limited budget, I tried for free options first and came across MeetUp.
-It led me to a local group of moms that would get together in parks and the kiddy play area at the mall.
+It led me to a local group of moms got together at parks and the kiddy play area at the mall.

-This group changed my life and I had no idea that it was just the beginning.
+This motherhood support group changed my life and I had no idea that it was just the beginning or how easy it could be.
 It was there in that group that I met some of the moms and babies I hang out with on a regular basis and communicate with daily.